fultonj/ussuri/glance/README.md

 +----------+----------------------------------------------------------------------------------+
 (control-plane) [heat-admin@control-plane-controller-0 ~]$
 ```
-### Can I import an image into more than once store?
+### Can I import an image into more than one store?

 - Todo